HL7/davinci-deqm/source/pages/datax.md

 <div class="highlight-note" markdown="1">
 ##### Incremental and Snapshot Updates
-When the Producer submits updates to the measure data within the submission period, the Producer **SHOULD** use [snapshot updates](link to definition) for submitting data in unless Producer and Consumer agree to use [incremental updates](link to definition).
+When the Producer submits updates to the measure data within the submission period, the Producer **SHOULD** use [snapshot updates] for submitting data in unless Producer and Consumer agree to use [incremental updates].
 In order to support updates:

 - The Producer **SHALL** support stable unique identifiers in the `MeasureReport.id` and `MeasureReport.meta.source` across updates so that the Consumer system can track whether the payload is an update and process it appropriately.
 - The Consumer **SHOULD** document in its CapabilityStatement whether it supports `snapshot`, `incremental` or ``??both??`` types of update with $submit-data operation.